9mmPterodactyl/Web-Application-Security-Methodology/README.md

 **by 9mmPterodactyl**

-This is my approach to bug bounty hunting that I've developed over my time in this field.
-It's focused on deep recon and systematic testing.
+This repository documents my personal web application bug bounty methodology, developed through sustained participation across multiple bug bounty platforms.

 Shoutout to NahamSec, JHaddix, Professor Messer, the Critical Thinking podcast crew, ars0n security, James Kettle aka albinowax and many others that put out so much great content for people to learn from.

 ## Purpose and Scope

 This repository documents my bug bounty–oriented web application vulnerability research methodology.
-It is optimized for long-running, competitive targets where the objective is to identify high-impact,

-exploitable vulnerabilities under strict program scope and stability constraints.
+It is optimized for long-running, competitive targets where the objective is to identify high-impact, exploitable vulnerabilities under strict program scope and stability constraints.

 Unlike professional penetration testing engagements, bug bounty research allows extended time horizons and deep focus on specific vulnerability classes.

 As such, this methodology prioritizes depth over breadth, manual analysis over automated coverage, and exploitability over exhaustive security posture review.

 This methodology is not intended to represent how I conduct client-facing security assessments, which are documented separately.
+All testing described here is performed exclusively under explicit authorization provided by bug bounty program scopes and rules.

 ## Time Horizon and Optimization Strategy